LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

   -v, --version         show the program version and then stop. the version is `0.6.0` by the way :)
 ```

-By activating the `jump-in-and-trail` engine, the bot first buys the predefined amount of assests and then
-trails them automatically.

 ## Example commands
 ### Check if a new update is available
 ```